Say Goodbye to Shine with These Must-Have Products for Oily Skin

 A Non-Drying Toner

-Aside from getting rid of excess oil, work hard to remove irritants like dead skin cells and dirt, which can otherwise mix with sebum and lead to acne and other blemishes.
+Aside from getting rid of excess oil, work hard to remove irritants like and dirt, which can otherwise mix with sebum and lead to acne and other blemishes.
 For oily skin, go for toners with exfoliating and pore-cleansing ingredients like salicylic, glycolic, and lactic acids.
 Also keep an eye out for tea tree oil, a natural antiseptic and anti-inflammatory ingredient that fights pimple-causing bacteria.
 Try POND'S Acne Clear Pore Conditioning Toner, which is enriched with both salicylic acid and tea tree oil to get oil and acne under control.

 An Oil-Free Moisturizer

-One of the biggest skin misconceptions is that oily-skinned girls don’t need moisturizer.
-But oil and hydration are two different things—while you want to get rid of the grease, you definitely need to retain the moisture.
+One of the biggest skin misconceptions is that oily-skinned girls don’t But oil and hydration are two different things—while you want to get rid of the grease, you definitely need to retain the moisture.
 The key is to use a lightweight moisturizer that isn’t oil-based—like POND'S Serum Burst Cream—to leave skin feeling soft and supple, not slick.